The Sweet Occasion

 1. Preheat oven to 425°F/218°C. Line two baking sheet pans with parchment paper or silicone mats.
 Roll out one dough disc on a floured surface to a 12x8-inch rectangle.
 Cut into 8 rectangles and place them evenly spaced onto one of the prepared baking sheet pans.
 Place the pan into the refrigerator.

-2. Repeat with the other dough disc for top crusts and place on the second sheet pan.
+2. Repeat this process with the other dough disc for the top crusts and place it on the second sheet pan.
 Put the pan into the refrigerator.

 3. In a small bowl, combine blueberries, sugar, cornstarch, lemon zest, lemon juice, cinnamon, and salt.
 Set aside.

-4. Beat together egg and milk.
-Brush bottom pastry crusts with egg wash.
-Divide blueberry filling mixture evenly between the 8 crusts by piling high in middles and allowing for a ½-inch border on all sides.
-Place the remaining 6 rectangles on top of blueberry filling.
-Gently stretch the dough to allow edges to meet and lightly press edges together to create a seal.
-Using a fork, crimp edges of each hand pie.
+4. Beat together the egg and milk.
+Brush the bottom pastry crusts with egg wash.
+Divide the blueberry filling mixture evenly between the 8 crusts by piling high in the middles and allowing for a ½-inch border on all sides.
+Place the remaining 8 rectangles on top of the blueberry filling.
+Gently stretch the dough to allow the edges to meet, and then lightly press them together to create a seal.
+Using a fork, crimp the edges of each hand pie.

-6. Bake hand pies for 16-18 minutes or until crusts are golden brown and blueberry filling is bubbly.
+6. Bake the hand pies for 16-18 minutes, or until the crusts are golden brown and the blueberry filling is bubbly.

 7. Transfer to a wire rack to completely cool.
 Enjoy.